swiftlang/swift-evolution/proposals/nnnn-declaration-macros.md

 }
 ```

 This formulation of `@Clamping` offers some benefits over the property-wrapper version: we don't need to store the min and max values as part of the backing storage (so the presence of `@Clamping` doesn't add any storage), nor do we need to define a new type.
-More importantly, it demonstrates how the composition of different macro kinds together can produce interesting effects.
+More importantly, it demonstrates how the composition of different macro roles together can produce interesting effects.

 ### Up-front declarations of newly-introduced macro names